CDARS® Floating-Rate FundingSM

 What is CDARS Floating-Rate Funding?

-Why would your bank want to use Floating-Rate Funding?
+Why would banks want to use Floating-Rate Funding?

 How do Floating-Rate Funding arrangements work?

 A Floating-Rate Funding arrangement is simple to execute.
 Call the Promontory Treasury Desk to negotiate terms and sign a 2-page addendum to the CDARS Participating Institution Agreement.
 The Treasury Desk will process orders and the related funding transactions.